UBC-DSCI/dsci-200/README.md

 # DSCI 200

-This repository generates the website.

-Clone this repo and run `quarto render` to render website locally.
+This repository generates the course website.
+Clone this repo and run `quarto render` to render the website locally.